PagerDuty Automation Actions

 Runner Configuration

 A Runner is the invocation method of an Automation Action.
-There are two types of Runners available: Process Automation and Runbook Automation.
+There are two types of Runners available: Runbook Automation Self-Hosted and Runbook Automation.

-A software package must be downloaded, installed, and configured when configuring a Process Automation Runner.
-A Process Automation Runner is best paired with PagerDuty Process Automation, but it can also be used to invoke a local script or a job in Rundeck OSS (version 4.0 and greater).
+A software package must be downloaded, installed, and configured when configuring a Runbook Automation Self-Hosted Runner.
+This type of Runner is best paired with PagerDuty Runbook Automation Self-Hosted, but it can also be used to invoke a local script or a job in Rundeck OSS (version 4.0 and greater).

 When configuring a Runbook Automation Runner, an API token for a valid Runbook Automation account is required to complete the setup wizard and create a link between a set of PagerDuty Incident Response and Runbook Automation accounts.